Skip to main content

 calculate_operating_netback

-Compute operating netback per barrel of oil equivalent by subtracting royalties, operating expenses, and transportation costs from revenue, using oil and gas prices and production rates.
+Calculate operating netback per barrel of oil equivalent (BOE) by subtracting royalties, operating expenses, and transportation from revenue based on oil and gas prices and production rates.

 Instructions